Meta-Referential Games to Learn Compositional Learning Behaviours: Symbolic Behaviour Benchmark

-Namely, defining the semantic structure of an $N_{dim}$-dimensioned symbolic space by the tuple $(d(i))_{i\in[1;N_{dim}]}$ where $N_{dim}$ is the number of factor dimensions, $d(i)$ is the number of values for each factor dimension $i$, then the representation shape of any stimulus sampled from any such $N_{dim}$-dimensioned symbolic space is a vector over $[-1,+1]^{N_{dim}}$.
-Note that this shape does not depend on the $d(i)$'s values, as opposed to the OHE vector representation which samples vectors from the discrete space $\{0,1\}^{d_{OHE}}$ where $d_{OHE} = \Sigma_{i=1}^{N_{dim}} d(i)$.
+In details, the semantic structure of an $N_{dim}$-dimensioned symbolic space is the tuple $(d(i))_{i\in[1;N_{dim}]}$ where $N_{dim}$ is the number of latent/factor dimensions, $d(i)$ is the \textbf{number of possible symbolic values} for each latent/factor dimension $i$.
+Stimuli in the SCS representation are vectors sampled from the continuous space $[-1,+1]^{N_{dim}}$.
+In comparison, stimuli in the OHE/MHE representation are vectors from the discrete space $\{0,1\}^{d_{OHE}}$ where $d_{OHE} = \Sigma_{i=1}^{N_{dim}} d(i)$ depends on the $d(i)$'s.
+Note that SCS-represented stimuli have a shape that does not depend on the $d(i)$'s values, this is the \textit{shape invariance property} of the SCS representation (see Figure~\ref{fig:posdis-messages+SCS-vs-OHE_rep}(bottom) for an illustration).

-From a given semantic structure, $(d(i))_{i\in[1;N_{dim}]}$, the representation sampling space is built as follows: for each factor dimension $i$, the $[-1,+1]$ range is partitioned in $d(i)$ value sections, each corresponding to one of the $d(i)$ symbolic values available on the $i$-th factor dimension.
-Sampling a stimulus from this symbolic space boils down to instantiating latent values $l(i)$ on each factor dimension $i$, such that $l(i)\in [1;d(i)]$.
-Differently from the OHE representation, the SCS representation of this stimulus is a continuous vector whose $i$-th dimension is populated with a sample from a corresponding gaussian distribution over the $l(i)$-th partition, $g_{l(i)}\sim \mathcal{N}(\mu_{l(i)},\sigma_{l(i)})$, where $\mu_{l(i)}$ is the mean of the gaussian distribution, uniformely sampled to fall within the range of the $l(i)$-th partition, and $\sigma_{l(i)}$ is the standard deviation of the gaussian distribution, uniformely sampled over the range $[\frac{2}{12d(i)},\frac{2}{6d(i)}]$. $\mu_{l(i)}$ and $\sigma_{l(i)}$ are sampled in order to guarantee (i) that the scale of the gaussian distribution is large enough, but (ii) not larger than the size of the partition section it should fit in.
-Figure~\ref{fig:SCS_rep} shows an example of such instantiation of the different gaussian distributions over each factor dimensions' $[-1,+1]$ range, and Figure~\ref{fig:SCS-vs-OHE_rep} highlights how the two representations differ when representing the same example stimuli.
+In the SCS representation, the $d(i)$'s do not shape the stimuli but only the semantic structure, i.e. representation and semantics are disentangled from each other.
+The $d(i)$'s shape the semantic by enforcing, for each factor dimension $i$, a partitionaing of the $[-1,+1]$ range into $d(i)$ value sections.
+Each partition corresponds to one of the $d(i)$ symbolic values available on the $i$-th factor dimension.
+Having explained how to build the SCS representation sampling space, we now describe how to sample stimuli from it.
+It starts with instantiating a specific latent meaning/symbol, embodied by latent values $l(i)$ on each factor dimension $i$, such that $l(i)\in [1;d(i)]$.
+Then, the $i$-th entry of the stimulus is populated with a sample from a corresponding Gaussian distribution over the $l(i)$-th partition of the $[-1,+1$ range.
+It is denoted as $g_{l(i)}\sim \mathcal{N}(\mu_{l(i)},\sigma_{l(i)})$, where $\mu_{l(i)}$ is the mean of the Gaussian distribution, uniformly sampled to fall within the range of the $l(i)$-th partition, and $\sigma_{l(i)}$ is the standard deviation of the Gaussian distribution, uniformly sampled over the range $[\frac{2}{12d(i)},\frac{2}{6d(i)}]$. $\mu_{l(i)}$ and $\sigma_{l(i)}$ are sampled in order to guarantee (i) that the scale of the Gaussian distribution is large enough, but (ii) not larger than the size of the partition section it should fit in.
+Figure~\ref{fig:scs-stimuli-over-episode} shows an example of such instantiation of the different Gaussian distributions over each factor dimensions' $[-1,+1]$ range.